 \(\frac{\mathrm{d} m_k(t)}{\mathrm{d} t} \approx - k \sum\limits_j w_j \, \xi_j^{k-1} \, \mathcal{A}(\xi_j) \; + \; k(k-1) \sum\limits_j w_j \, \xi_j^{k-2} \, \mathcal{D}(\xi_j)\).

-If the quadrature nodes \(\xi_j\) and weigths \(w_j\) are those of the Gaussian quadrature associated with the known moment sequence this method is referred to as the quadrature method of moments (QMOM) [1], which is the basis of various derived methods, see [2].
-All have in common that the quadrature formula can be computed solely from moment information.
-We extended the QMOM making use of the anti-Gaussian quadrature formulas due to [3].
+If the quadrature nodes \(\xi_j\) and weights \(w_j\) are the nodes and weights of the Gaussian quadrature with the weight function \(n\), the method for closing the moment equations is referred to as the quadrature method of moments (QMOM) [1].
+This is the basis of numerous derived quadrature methods, see [2].
+All these methods have in common that the quadrature formula sought can be calculated exclusively from the known information in the form of moments.
+As part of our research, we have developed an extension of the QMOM by applying the anti-Gauss quadrature formulas presented by Laurie [3], which in particular should improve the quality of the approximation for strongly nonlinear problems.

-We formulated moment transport equations based on a modified version of the widely used Reitz-Diwakar model for droplet breakup [4] and applied the QMOM for closure.
-Figure 2 shows a comparison with highly-resolved Monte Carlo simulations of the PBE in terms of the total number concentration \(m_0\) as well as the Sauter mean diameter \(m_3/m_2\).
-Using the QMOM with more than two quadrature nodes, a high degree of accuracy can be achieved with significantly lower computational costs.
+As part of our research activities, we have formulated the moment transport equations for a modified version of the widely used Reitz-Diwakar model for droplet decay [4] and applied the QMOM for closure.
+Fig. 2 shows the comparison with high-resolution Monte Carlo simulations of the PBE in terms of the total droplet number concentration \(m_0\) and the mean Sauter diameter \(m_3/m_2\).
+By using the QMOM with more than two quadrature nodes, high accuracy can be achieved at only a fraction of the computational cost.

-We applied our proposed extension of the QMOM, the Gauss/anti-Gauss QMOM (GaG-QMOM), to a spatially homogeneous turbulent system.
-The strongly nonlinear turbulence-induced terms in the PBE present a particular challenge to QBMMs.
-As illustrated in Figure 3 and Figure 4, the GaG-QMOM results in significantly enhanced accuracy in all cases.
+We have applied our extension of QMOM, the Gaussian/anti-Gaussian QMOM (GaG-QMOM), to a spatially homogeneous turbulent system.
+The strongly non-linear turbulence-induced terms in the PBE pose particular challenges for QBMM.
+As can be seen in Fig. 3 and Fig. 4, the application of GaG-QMOM leads to a significant increase in accuracy in all cases.

 References